4 Tips for Cleaning Concrete Countertops

 Countertops can be either porous or non-porous.
 Non-porous cement has been treated with a sealant or coating.
 The thing about sealed concrete is that the concrete is much tougher than the sealer.
 The sealer is what needs to be considered when cleaning this type of concrete countertop.
 Be careful with sharp objects, abrasive cleaners, and heat around sealed cement.

-No matter what kind of concrete countertops you have, keeping them clean is important.
+No matter what kind of concrete countertops you have, keeping them clean is essential.
 Wipe them down thoroughly at least once a week.
-Prevention is much easier and better than trying to reclaim a nasty stained area.
+Prevention is much easier and better than trying to reclaim a nasty, stained area.

 1. Soap and Warm Water

-Some mild dishwashing soap and water will do wonders to most stains.
-This applies for both porous and non-porous concrete countertops.
+Some mild dishwashing soap and water will do wonders for most stains.
+This applies to both porous and non-porous concrete countertops.

 To clean using this method:

-• Repeat the process until you have fully removed the stain
+• Repeat the process until you have fentirelyremoved the stain

 1. Laundry Detergent Stain Remover